 Date visited: 7/11/2022

 This a short trail up to a pavilion that provides a nice view of the ocean (hence the name).
 There is also a sandy trail that goes down a steep hill to a beach.
 This beach is just south of Ballard's Beach Resort and I believe is on Block Island Land Trust land, and not related to the resort.
-There is a flimsy plastic looking fence seperating the two areas.
+There is a flimsy plastic looking fence separating the two areas.

 Date visited: 7/11/2022